 Most of us, squash players, give some reasonable attention to the selection of a new racquet and sometimes forget that it’s the strings that will be the engine that will propel the ball deeper and faster in the court.
 A good string is responsible for much of the work in the game if we take into consideration power, control and performance on each move.
+In this article, we’ll explore what is the best tension to play squash, tips for choosing squash rope tension and our top picks.

 In a nutshell: